 What’s Worth Documenting

-However, your time is limited, and so is patience in most organizations for time-wasting paperwork.
+However, your time is limited, and so is patience in most organizations for tedious paperwork.
 How can you maintain efficiency and effectively document the project as well?
 Consider the following to determine what’s worth documenting:

-Documentation Best Practices
+Project Documentation Best Practices

 So what are the best strategies you should use to keep your documentation effective, efficient and timely?
 To align your documentation according to best practices you should:

 - Take the Time – Here’s a trick when it comes to developing robust documentation: use your calendar.
 Many people think that your calendar is only for scheduling meetings.
 It’s not.
-Use it to schedule two to three hour blocks of uninterrupted time to think through and assemble an essential document.
-You need take the time to get in the zone of writing, and that often doesn’t happen when you’re taking calls, having conversations with your desk-mate or multi-tasking.
+Use it to schedule 2-3 hour blocks of uninterrupted time to think through and assemble an essential document.
+You need to take the time to get in the zone of writing, and that often doesn’t happen when you’re taking calls, having conversations with your desk-mate or multi-tasking.
 You should book a room in your office, if available, shut the door and make sure to indicate your calendar status as “Busy.”
 With focused time and attention, you’ll be able to make significant progress.
 Likewise, schedule 10-15 minute blocks in your calendar each week to review and update documentation.

-- Have the Right Level of Detail – Putting documentation together for engineers is very different than documents you present to executives.
+- Have the Right Level of Detail – Putting documentation together for engineers is very different from documents you present to executives.
 Engineers need all the detail you can provide, and it still won’t be enough!
 Executives, on the other hand, don’t have the time to be bogged down with the details.
 They just want a few bullet points, the bottom line, and next steps.
 It’s up to you to determine the right level of documentation for the right audience to achieve the desired effect.

 Sure, documentation can be the bane of your project, but you need it, and there are tools that can help you do it easier, better and faster.
 The online software suite from ProjectManager.com is a great collaborative tool to create and store your project documentation for easier access and document sharing with your team.
+Get started for free.